Bad Girls series 7: Storylines

-When new prisoner, Laura Canning arrives G-wing, she is met with hatred by the other inmates as she has been convicted of stabbing her mother 27 times to death, while the whereabouts of her older sister are unknown.
-Colin tries to understand why Laura has committed the crime and it is revealed that Laura was bullied by both her sister and mother.
-Colin finally gets Laura to open up about her sisters whereabouts.
+When new prisoner Laura Canning arrives G-wing, she is met with hatred by the other inmates, as she has been convicted of stabbing her mother 27 times to death, while the whereabouts of her older sister are unknown.
+Colin tries to understand why Laura has committed the crime, and it is revealed that Laura was bullied by both her sister and mother.
+Colin finally gets Laura to open up about her sister's whereabouts.
 Laura's sister is found alive and Laura commits suicide.
-An elderly nun, Sister Thomas arrives on G-wing convicted of fraud.
+An elderly nun, Sister Thomas, arrives on G-wing convicted of fraud.
 While trying to convince everyone that she did not intend to keep the stolen charity money for herself, she does win the hearts of the other inmates, except Natalie, who attacks her.
-The women become convinced that they have found God through Sister Thomas and together they work on completing a charity blanket which is to be donated to The Little Sisters of The Poor to raise money for aids victims in Africa.
-Arun reveals to Sister Thomas that she used to be a man when Arun's visitor is caught trying to smuggle in hormone medication and she is put on cellular confinement when she refused to divulge what the medication is.
-When new prisoner, Pat Kerrigan, convicted of murdering her abusive boyfriend, arrives at Larkhall, she takes Sister Thomas hostage.
-And it is soon revealed that Sister Thomas used to work at a home for young girls, including Pat and her friend, Lucy and that they were abused by Sister Thomas and a priest, Father Kelly.
+The women become convinced that they have found God through Sister Thomas and together they work on completing a charity blanket, which is to be donated to the Little Sisters of the Poor to raise money for AIDS victims in Africa.
+Arun reveals to Sister Thomas that she used to be a man when Arun's visitor is caught trying to smuggle in hormone medication, and she is put on cellular confinement when she refuses to divulge what the medication is.
+When new prisoner Pat Kerrigan, convicted of murdering her abusive boyfriend, arrives at Larkhall, she takes Sister Thomas hostage.
+It is soon revealed that Sister Thomas used to work at a home for young girls, including Pat and her friend, Lucy, and that they were abused by Sister Thomas and a priest, Father Kelly.
 When Father Kelly is forced to go to Larkhall, the truth comes out that they are both guilty.
 While Pat becomes a hero to the victims who suffered at the hands of Sister Thomas and Father Kelly, she makes several friends when she is met with a warm reception from the other inmates once she has returned from cellular confinement.
 When it is discovered by the women that Arun was once a man, Neil takes it into consideration whether or not to send her to a man's prison with protests from the inmates.
 While the women continue to bully Arun, Pat threatens Natalie to back off and the pair get into a brutal fight.
-When Pat beats Natalie down, not only does Arun get to remain at Larkhall, Pat becomes top dog in the process.
+When Pat beats Natalie down, not only does Arun get to remain at Larkhall, but also Pat becomes top dog in the process.